garrandall/popular-music-data/tracks/the-way-ariana-grande-mac-miller.md

 I love the way (I love the way)
 I love the way (I love it, I love it)
 Baby, I love the way (I love the way)
-Ooh, I love the way (I love it, I love it)
+Oh, I love the way (I love it, I love it)
 I love the way (I love the way you make me feel)
 I love the way (I love it, I love it)
-Baby, I love the way (I love the way you make me feel) Ooh, I love the way (I love it)
+Baby, I love the way (I love the way you make me feel) Oh, I love the way (I love it)
 The way I love you
 The way I love you, you, you, yeah, the way
 I love the way you make me feel